5cipio/password-generator/README.md

 # password-generator
-This program generates a 20 character password with, at minimum, one of each of the following:
+This program generates a password with, at minimum, one of each of the following:

 - special character
 - number